virustotalop/virustotalop/README.md

 <h2 align="center">Freelance Work</h2>

-If you wish to commission freelance work please contact me on Discord so that we can discuss rates and project details.
+If you wish to commission freelance work please contact me on Discord at `virustotal#0001` so that we can discuss rates and project details.

 <h2 align="center">Contact Me</h2>